 FBI officials said in their investigation that Hughes was seen in security footage pushing against Capitol police, removing their riot shields and passing them back to other rioters.

-In the motion, Hughes' attorney William L. Shipley, Jr. argues that the Justice Department's recent decision to delay proceedings in the criminal case against Trump himself sets a precedent that should apply to Hughes as well.
+In the motion, Hughes' attorney William L. Shipley, Jr. argued that the Justice Department's recent decision to delay proceedings in the criminal case against Trump himself sets a precedent that should apply to Hughes as well.

 "Given the position now taken by the Department of Justice through Special Counsel Jack Smith, directly supervised by Attorney General Merrick Garland, the Department of Justice in this case, in the interests of justice, should adopt the same position as it has in United States v.
 Trump," Shipley wrote.